HEPTACOM/heptaconnect-docs/docs/how-to/003-portal-development.md

 # How to be a HEPTAconnect portal developer

 This is all about the guidelines to structure a portal or portal extensions.
-Be sure to know then general thoughts and requirements to be a [HEPTAconnect developer](./001-core-development.md) and have a basic understanding what a dataset is and what it means to [develop one](./002-dataset-development.md).
+Be sure to know the general thoughts and requirements to be a [HEPTAconnect developer](./001-core-development.md) and have a basic understanding what a dataset is and what it means to [develop one](./002-dataset-development.md).

 ## Composer
+f

-It is recommended to add the keyword `heptaconnect-portal` to the composer package that provides one or more portals.
+It is mandatory to add the keyword `heptaconnect-portal` to the composer package that provides one or more portals.
+This way HEPTAconnect can find your portal and register portal nodes for it.
-This way more people can easily find your portal on packagist.
+Also more people can easily find your portal on packagist.
 A common `composer.json` for a portal providing package may look like this:

 ```json